Sean PADI Divemaster Aussie Divers Phuket

 I know you have a Passion for the Sea

-If I would have to guess I would say 90% of CV we receive states that the instructor “has a passions for the sea”.
+If I had to guess I would say 90% of CVs we receive state that the instructor “has a passion for the sea”.
 I would assume you have a passion for the sea else you would not want to be a dive instructor.

 A passion for teaching and a desire to have people learn to scuba dive is a lot more impressive in my view.

-For me personally, comments like “I like to travel”, “I have always dreamt about working in Thailand” or my favorite food is “Pad Thai” are not required on a serious CV.
+For me personally, comments like “I like to travel”, “I have always dreamt about working in Thailand” or my favourite food is “Pad Thai” are not required on a serious CV.

 Supporting Documents for a CV